-

 Bangor born Paul Roberts came to prominence with Porthmadog as something of a teenage progidy, scoring goals at will.
 A £15000 move to Wrexham followed but despite first team experience he never established a first team place at The Racecourse.

 He moved to Bangor City on his release, after achieving International recognition at Under 21 Level for Wales.
-Since when Roberts has established himself as one of the best strikers in the WP and represented Wales in the (semi pro) Four Nations tournament.
+Since when Roberts established himself as one of the best strikers in the WP and represented Wales in the (semi pro) Four Nations tournament.

 Eifion Williams